gcanyon/navigator/README.md

 Whichever way you download Navigator, place Navigator.rev, and the Navigator_Behaviors folder in the "My Livecode/Plugins" folder.

-Navigator documentation is at https://gcanyon.wordpress.com/navigator-documentation/
+Navigator documentation is at https://gcanyon.wixsite.com/navigator Legacy documentation (more in-depth, but somewhat out-of-date) is at: https://gcanyon.wordpress.com/navigator-documentation/

 Documentation on Navigator's convert to behaviors function is at https://gcanyon.wordpress.com/navigator-convert-to-behaviors-details/